Denise Emmerling-Baker EdD

 Dr. Emmerling-Baker continues to engage in private tutoring, cultural navigation and TESOL (Teaching English to Speakers of Other Languages) services for recent immigrants, guest teaching at local schools, training and coaching as requested, while working as a social entrepreneur, often pro bono, bridging artists, arts institutions, schools, governement and charitble and other organizations to promote social justice and the community involvement.

-Contact Dr. Baker at: (503) 407-1940 or denise@artcompassioneducation for: During this COVID19 Pandemic, We are available for remote consulting/training/tutoring and happy to work with your team remotely as well
+Contact Dr. Baker at: (503) 407-1940 or denise@artcompassioneducation .
+We are available for live or remote consulting/training/tutoring and happy to work with your team in person or remotely as well.

 -90 minute to multiple day trainings (college credit available for many courses)-Equity policy and program writing, review, editing-Coaching and modeling-Prices are available per day/hour, with discounts for Pacific Northwest Schools-References available upon request We are all talented and gifted in some areas and need help in others.
 Together we need to nurture and celebrate the gifts in each one of us.